JohnInTheGarage/Noticeboard/README.md

 # Noticeboard

+Sept 2022 - Updated to include showing Astronomy Picture of the Day images (APOD) during evening hours.

 This is a project for a Raspberry Pi (with Arm7 cpu or better) and the official 7-inch touch-screen display.
 It hangs on the wall in my hallway so it can be seen regularly.

 It shows weather forecast details from either the UK Met office API (https://www.metoffice.gov.uk/services/data/datapoint)